Former India international Carlton Chapman passes away | Goal.com

 Former India international Carlton Chapman passes away

-Carlton Chapman, former India midfielder, breathed his last on Monday morning at the age of 49.
+In what is a sad development for Indian football aficionados, former national team midfielder Carlton Chapman breathed his last on Monday morning at the age of 49.
+Under his leadership, India won the 1997 South Asian Football Federation Gold Cup.

-He played as a midfielder and was a product of the Tata Football Academy (TFA).
+Chapman was one of the leading midfielders in the country during his heydays.
+He was a product of the Tata Football Academy (TFA).
 He joined TFA in 1990 and after graduating he joined East Bengal in 1993.
-He scored a hat trick for East Bengal against Al Zawra of Iraq in Asian Cup Winners Cup.
+Most notably, he scored a hat trick for East Bengal against Al Zawra of Iraq in Asian Cup Winners Cup.

 After winning hearts with his passing and control at the centre of the park in Kolkata, he left for JCT in 1995.